 - Sharing your geniallys on any educational platform is possible and very easy.
 Genially integrates with Moodle, Canvas and Google Classroom, as well as other tools like MS Teams or WIRIS.

 - Genially offers thousands of templates designed by professionals.
 No matter what content you need to create, you don’t have to start from scratch.
-You’ll always find various template and resource options to make your ideas a reality.
+You’ll always find various templates and resource options to make your ideas a reality.

 - In the ‘Inspiration’ section there are many educational resources that other teachers have shared.
 In addition to being amazing content, they have the great advantage of having already been tested.
 Most are reusable, take advantage of them for your class!